01 Getting Started

 • Use the toggle switch to cache the Translation.

 • Use the toggle switch to cache the picklist and the metadata.
-The Cache picklist and meta toggle switch is on by default.
-This speeds up the loading process so that the picklist information is used from the cache and not loading every time the page is opened, especially when the picklist data is accessed often or when the data retrieval process is resource-intensive.
+The Cache picklist and meta toggle switch are on by default.
+This speeds up the loading process so that the picklist information is used from the cache and does not load every time the page is opened, primarily when the picklist data is accessed often or when the data retrieval process is resource-intensive.

 • Use the toggle switch to record the filtering type.
 This lets you filter the items in the picklist based on the record type in Salesforce.

-• Use the drop-down list to select the record type.
-You can populate the record type in a variable and select it from the drop-down list.
+• You can populate the record type in a variable and select it from the drop-down list.

 map salesforce field window > advanced tab